Jarmila Wolfe: 2013

 Gajdošová began her season at the Brisbane International as a wildcard.
 She came back from a set down to defeat world No. 16 Roberta Vinci in the first round and thus ended her nine-match losing streak from the previous season.
 She lost in the second round to Lesia Tsurenko despite winning the first set.
-After receiving a wildcard into the Hobart International, Gajdošová reached the quarterfinals for the third consecutive year after defeating Romina Oprandi and Olga Govortsova but lost to the eventual champion Elena Vesnina in straight sets.
+After receiving a wildcard into the Hobart International, Gajdošová reached the quarterfinals for the third consecutive year, after defeating Romina Oprandi and Olga Govortsova but lost to the eventual champion Elena Vesnina, in straight sets.
 At the Australian Open, Gajdošová failed to progress beyond the first round of the event for the eighth consecutive year, losing to 20th seed Yanina Wickmayer in straight sets.
 However, she won the mixed doubles title with compatriot Matthew Ebden and in doing so, won her first Grand Slam and first mixed-doubles title.
 This win made Gajdošová and Ebden the third all Australian pairing to win the Australian Open mixed doubles title and the first since 2005 when Samantha Stosur and Scott Draper won that title.

 In April, Gajdošová was diagnosed with mononucleosis which left her out of the game for six months.
-She made her comeback at the Nanjing Ladies Open where she advanced to the semifinal before losing to Ayumi Morita.
-At the Wildcard Playoff for the Australian Open, Gajdošová opened with a straight sets win over Jelena Dokic.
+She made her comeback at the Nanjing Ladies Open where she advanced to the semifinals, before losing to Ayumi Morita.
+At the Wildcard Playoff for the Australian Open, Gajdošová opened with a straight-sets win over Jelena Dokic.
 However, she lost in the quarterfinals against Tammi Patterson.
 Gajdošová ended 2013 ranked No. 232 in the world.